Producer - Writer - Director

 My journey to filmmaking started in photography when I was 6 years old.
-You can read about it more in my Visual Filmmaking post.
+You can read about it more in my Visual Storytelling post.

 My sophomore year at Oberlin College, I took an English course that incorporated film theory in the syllabus.
 I was, I admit, a default English major because it was the only department with a selection of courses that I could imagine taking for the required 40 hours in a major, and I loved reading books, analyzing them, and writing papers on that analysis.
 In my introduction to film theory, my world blew wide open.
 I never thought about “reading” a movie the way I would read a book for themes, motifs, structure, characterization…etc. My family avidly watched movies and my parents had introduced me to classics and movies that had made an impact on them in the 60s, but we never discussed them afterwards other than “I liked it” or “That was awful.”
 And this was coming from a family with an interest and knowledge of classical art.
 But movies weren’t art, they were entertainment.

 I was fascinated by this new perspective on a favorite pastime.
 As a lifelong photographer and writer, it was the first time I ever considered merging my “artistic” interests.
 Instead of writing down a photograph I wanted to captured, I thought about the story behind the image: the character I was seeing – where they were coming from and where they were going, who they would encounter along the way and why.

 I knew right then and there I wanted to make movies.